ZhongDev/Modular-Web-Utilities/README.md

 ## 📚 Documentation

-For detailed information on creating modules, visit the **Documentation** page in the application at `/docs` or check out the existing `ExampleModule` for reference.
+For detailed information on creating modules, visit the **Documentation** page in the application at `/docs` or check out the existing `TextTransformer` for reference.

 ## 🛠️ Built With